kayakfishingaddict/davinci-resolve-scripts/README.md

 # DJI OSMO Action 4 Serious TimeCode Bug Fix

-This [script](https://github.com/kayakfishingaddict/davinci-resolve-scripts/blob/master/DJI%20OA4%20Serious%20Timecode%20Bug%20Fix.lua) fixes the timecode gap bug identified in this video [https://youtu.be/TMY9J1RW6r4](https://youtu.be/TMY9J1RW6r4).
+This [script](https://github.com/kayakfishingaddict/davinci-resolve-scripts/blob/master/DJI%20OA4%20Serious%20Timecode%20Bug%20Fix.lua) fixes the timecode gap bug identified in this [video](https://youtu.be/TMY9J1RW6r4).

 Here's a [video](https://youtu.be/AW236xE3xqs) that shows how to install and run the script with an example of how it fixes the timecode bug.